cynynpri/analyze_env/ReadMe.md

 My Jupyter lab docker container environment on Python and R.
 This container is available pytorch, r and opencv.

+## Requirement
+Get cudnn tar file first.
+The cudnn tar files should be placed in the cloned directory of this repository.
+This Dockerfile has been tested on Windows WSL2 and Ubuntu(20.04 and 22.04).

 ## How to use
 ### Installation.
 1. Execute build root environment command.